AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

 * Issues

-After you have found the items you searched for you can share them with other users in Microsoft Teams.&nbsp;
+After you have found the items you searched for you can share them with other users in [!DNL Microsoft Teams].&nbsp;

 To search for a [!DNL Workfront] item from [!DNL Microsoft Teams] and share it with others: